sahina/specrepo/README.md

 # SpecRepo

-A project for managing and collaborating on specifications using a web interface and AI-powered task management.
+A project for managing and collaborating on API specifications using a web interface and AI-powered task management.

 ## Architecture Overview